Dr Chris Playford

 Gayle, V., Playford, C.J., Connelly, R. and Murray, S. (2016) Between the NEET and the tidy - Exploring 'middle' outcomes in Scottish school qualifications.
 CPC Working Paper 76, ESRC Centre for Population Change, UK.

 Gayle.
 V. and Playford, C.J.
 (2014) The concealed middle?
 An exploration of ordinary young people and school GCSE subject area attainment.
 CPC Working Paper 51, ESRC Centre for Population Change, UK.

 Ralston, K. Connelly, R. Murray, S. Playford, C. (2010) Methods in Survey Design to Improve Response Rates: A Review of the Empirical Evidence, School of Applied Social Science Working Paper.

-I supervise work involved quantitative modelling of educational and occupational inequalities.
+I currently supervise work involved quantitative modelling of educational and occupational inequalities in the UK.
 This includes studies of social stratification, occupational origins and destinations, and educational attainment.
 I am particularly interested in studies which attempt to better understand the pathways and routes young people take from education into the labour market and the influence their family background has had on the skills they develop and the decisions they make.